The FreeBSD Diary

 device plip0 at ppbus?

+to your kernel configuration, recompiling your kernel, installing it and rebooting.
 If you do not already have parallel support in your kernel, then you must add it.

-other devices that exist on your parallel port will not work while the PLIP interface is up.
+Please be aware, that PLIP has a greater priority than other parallel activity, and other devices that exist on your parallel port will not work while the PLIP interface is up.

 ifconfig lp0 inet 192.168.0.1 netmask 0xffffff00 192.168.0.2